jainyk/reactjs/README.md

 ![Screenshot 2024-02-28 at 3 27 11 PM](https://github.com/cloudcore-hub/Kubernetes-DevSecOps-CI-CD-Project/assets/88560609/9fcf4f6b-3d50-418b-ab77-e56f8de2ae07)

-Now, we need to access our Prometheus and Grafana consoles from outside of the cluster.
+Now, I need to access our Prometheus and Grafana consoles from outside of the cluster.

-For that, we need to change the Service type from ClusterIP to LoadBalancer
+For that, I need to change the Service type from ClusterIP to LoadBalancer

 Edit the prometheus-server service
 ```